 This IS/SMND has been prepared to evaluate the proposed changes to the Del Monte Warehouse project originally presented and evaluated in the Northern Waterfront General Plan Amendment EIR.
-The City of Alameda City Council adopted the Northern Waterfront GPA and certified the Final EIR in July 2009.
+The City of Alameda City Council certified the Final EIR in July 2007.